studenttak/modules/0304/mdModule.md

   *(SP)=x; // now store x to the newly reserved location
 ```

+The above block of code can also be condensed into one expression: `*(--SP)=x`.

 To retrieve (also referred to as pop) the most recently stored item that
-is still on stack and "remove" it at the same time, we can use the
+is still on the stack and "remove" it at the same time, we can use the
 following code:

 ```c